Favourited 36 times

-A traveller staying with us for a long or short period or time can enjoy good local food, the very friendly, simple people around us, the chance of seaside trips within short walking distance.
+A traveller staying with us for a long or short period or time can enjoy good local food, the very friendly, simple people around us, the chance of seaside trips within easy driving distance.
 There are famous waterfalls very quaint towns and beautiful mountain areas within cycling distance.

 On our coasts are some of the most significant ancient greek archeological sites and museums, such as Lokri and Kaulon.

-If you'd like to learn Italian, this is a great place to get it, everyone will make his best to speak to you in correct italian, while if you speak already italian, here you have the chance to experience the southern-calabrian dialect, which is distinguished among other southern-italian dialects by a lot of ancient-greek influences, as well as french, sicilian and old latin.
+If you'd like to learn Italian, this is a great place to get it, everyone including ourselves will make their best effort to speak to you in correct italian, while if you already speak italian, here you have the chance to experience the southern-calabrian dialect, which is distinguished among other southern-italian dialects by a lot of ancient-greek influences, as well as french, sicilian and old latin.

-We ourselves moved here 7 years ago from Germany where we both lived, though our origins are respectively Genovese and English, so we aren't the most typical inhabitants, we are also ourselves discovering the region bit by bit, and with the limits of having two little children to run around after!
+We ourselves moved to Calabria 8 years ago from Germany where we both lived, though our origins are respectively Genovese and English, so we aren't the most typical inhabitants, we are also ourselves discovering the region bit by bit, and with the limits of having three little children to run around after!

+We just about manage to keep up with household chores and a little bit of agricultural tasks but not much time/concentration is ever left over for other activities such as singing, studying and art.
+Becky also tries to meditate daily.
 The children, like most young children, can be quite a handful at times!
-So to have one or two people ready and willing to keep them occupied for the morning or the afternoon, inventing games, taking them out and about, making them a snack, wiping their bottoms...whatever is needed basically...would be a great relief to us.
+So to have one or two people ready and willing to keep an eye on them for a couple of hours, supervising their games, taking them out, making them a snack, wiping their bottoms...whatever is needed basically...would be a great relief to us.

-It is not necessary that you speak English or Italian with the children, as they´re at the age where they´ll absorb any language, including sign language!
+It is not necessary that you speak English or Italian with the children, as they´re at the age where they´ll absorb anything, including sign language!

-Our usual day rhythm: We get up with by sunrise, the girls some time later.
-We have a tendencially significant breakfast, and a light lunch at midday.
+Our usual day rhythm: We get up around 7-8, the girls sometimes later.
+We tend to have a big breakfast, and a light lunch around 12-13.00.
 Dinner before sunset.
-We eat a bit of everything, with preference for local products, home-grown or foraged vegetables fruits and nuts when possible, but also anything and everything from the local market!
+We eat a bit of everything, with preference for local products including rye bread, home-grown or foraged vegetables fruits and nuts when possible, but also anything and everything from the local market.

-We eat mainly home-made bread, yoghurt, jam and liqueurs.
+We usually make our own bread, yoghurt, jam and liqueurs.

-The area is renowned for its dairy and sheep products: ricotta, provola, scamorza, etc, as well as cured meats.
+The area is renowned for its dairy and sheep products: ricotta, provola, scamorza, etc, as well as cured and fresh black pork and beef.
 If you have specific habits concerning food, we are very glad to learn from them.